 1. Sort and wash: Depending on the supplier, there may be small rocks, dust, or other debris in the package.

-3. Cook: Drain and rinse the chickpeas, then place them in a pan with plenty of water.
-Simmer for 2 hours on the stove until they are tender.
+3. Cook: Drain and rinse the chickpeas, and then place them in a pan with plenty of water.
+Simmer on the stove until tender.
 Remember to top up the water from time to time.
 Other options include using a pressure cooker for 1 hour or in a slow cooker for 4 hours on high heat or 8 hours on low heat.

 Tips for eating